yossisp/csv-to-spotify/README.md

 ### About

 The project allows you to create playlists in Spotify from a CSV file.
+It can be used with this frontend [app](https://github.com/yossisp/csv-to-spotify-ui).

 ### Installation